 Do Scars ever truly heal or can they only be mended?

 Lozen had been the born a scrapper, a fighter and hard headed.
-Many knew her, but few were given the ability to get to know who she truly was.
-It was not because she didn't want to but everyone she had learned trust or even befriend had in her eyes failed her.
-Growing up on the streets she had learned that you trust no one and learned to rely on no one but herself.
+Many knew her, but few were given the ability to get to know who she indeed was.
+It was not because she didn't want to, but everyone she had learned trust or even befriend had in her eyes failed her.
+Growing up on the streets she had learned that you trusted no one and learned to rely on no one but herself.

 Scars of the heart have a way of reminding one that no matter the pain, the triumphs, or loss those scars never truly heal or do they?

-Sitting quietly at the table her fingers played with the small shot glass she had gotten home from work grabbing her small bottle of whiskey she needed a drink it had been a harder day than normal.
-Walking over to her wall of records she ran her fingers along the spin of the records she had spent the last two years collecting some of her favorite bands.
-There was something to be said of them being heard on a turntable it was more authentic pure and poetic.
+Sitting quietly at the table her fingers played with the small shot glass; she had gotten home from work grabbing her bottle of whiskey, she needed a drink it had been a harder day than usual.
+Walking over to her wall of records she ran her fingers along the spine of them.
+Vinyl records she had spent the last two years collecting some of her favorite bands.
+There was something to be said of the records being heard on a record player it was more authentic pure and poetic.

 Lozen walked to her couch sitting down she looked to her left seeing her favorite picture of her daughter.
 Evalynne it had been two years, four months and six days since the day she lost her child.
 The day the light and grace of her world went dark she had fallen in too deep depression, she drank, did drugs and lost her position at her job.
 All that Lozen had left of her daughter was pictures, a blanket a few of her favorite stuffies.
 The one thing she would never know where the few children were walking around with her precious daughters' eyes, heart and other parts of her body.

-Lozen was back but on shaky ground, she was doing the best she could every day but it was the quiet of her apartment that made her world feel so bleak and broken.
+Lozen was back, but on shaky ground, she was doing the best she could every day, but it was the quiet of her apartment that made her world feel so bleak and broken.
 She worked for a Private Investigating Firm of Lazlo Stark.
-She enjoyed the work it kept busy she worked long days and nights but it was the odd nights like tonight that they were in between cases and no work was to be done that she came home.
+She enjoyed the work it kept busy she worked long days and nights, but it was the odd nights like tonight that they were in between cases and no work, so she came home.
 She had been curious about Kingston she had thought about looking for him but decided against it.
-He never knew she was with child when he left, he didn't need to know how it was not like she had much to tell him other than she had failed as a mother.
+He never knew she was with child when he left, and he didn't need to know how it was not like she had much to tell him other than she had failed as a mother.
 She didn't need him blaming her more then she berated and beat herself up.

-She let herself be pulled under letting sleep take her she knew it wouldn't last long it never did but for now, she would let it.
+She let herself being pulled under allowing sleep to take her she knew it wouldn't last long it never did, but for now, she would allow it.